 - Have certain medical conditions

-- Are vegan (do not eat any animal products)
+- Are vegan (don’t eat any animal products)

 - Are 65 years of age or older